Love-Friday/Profit-Maximization-Strategy-Report/README.md

 -  date: this column records the date of each transaction
 -  item price: this column lists the price of each individual item sold
 -  no items: this column reflects the quantity of each product sold in the transaction
 -  revenue: this ccolumn calculates the total revenue generated from each transaction.

-### Data Source
+#### Tools

-The primary dataset used for this project is the 'sales _data.excel' file.
-These data points serve as the foundation for analyzing sales performance and formulating strategies to enhance profitability.
+The tool used for this analysis was Microsoft Excel, and the creation of visually engaging reports and interactive dashboard visualization.

 ### Data Cleaning
 In this report, I will outline the data cleaning process undertaken to prepare the dataset for analysis.
 The dataset, which contains sales information from various regions, required several steps to ensure accuracy and consistency.
 Below are the key actions taken to clean and organize the data effectively.